 The #AlwaysAmazing innovators at Ovation have come up with multiple ways to protect your noggin.
-For most of us, the day-in-day-out comfort and ease of a helmet is paramount.
-The Deluxe Schooler provides lightweight, low-profile appearance.
-A dial-fit system ensures proper fit (and proper protection!), while high-flow vents, and a washable liner ensure your head will stay cool and fresh, even in the hottest of summer rides.
+For most of us, the day-in-day-out comfort and ease of a helmet are paramount.
+The Deluxe Schooler provides a lightweight, low-profile appearance.
+A dial-fit system ensures proper fit (and proper protection!), while high-flow vents and a washable liner ensure your head will stay cool and fresh, even in the hottest of summer rides.

 And they even have created a toddler size … so your little one can be protected from impromptu-horse-shakes during their lead line ride! (and they can pick from a variety of colors so no arguing!)